trongthanh/dotfiles/README.md

 - [HTML-CSS-JS Prettify](https://github.com/victorporof/Sublime-HTMLPrettify): HTML, CSS, JavaScript and JSON code formatter for Sublime Text 2 and 3 via node.js
 - [JavaScriptNext - ES6 Syntax](https://github.com/Benvie/JavaScriptNext.tmLanguage): Better JavaScript language definition for TextMate and SublimeText, with support for latest ES5 & 6 sepcifications.
 Set `.js` files to always open with this syntax.
 - [Open Finder](https://github.com/kallepersson/Sublime-Finder/): (OSX only) Provides a command for opening Finder in the current directory.
 - [Package Control](https://packagecontrol.io): The de facto package manager for Sublime Text.
-You already used it to install other plugins.
+You already used it to install these plugins.
 - [Pretty JSON](https://github.com/dzhibas/SublimePrettyJson): plugin for [ST3] to pretty [and minify] json
 - [PxToEm](https://github.com/ningbit/sublime_pxtoem): plugin to convert px to em with comments.
 Shortcut was changed to `Shift + Ctrl + E` to avoid linter conflicts.
 - [ReactJS](https://github.com/reactjs/sublime-react): Sublime Text helpers for React/JSX